candi-date-xyz/candi-date/README.md

     * [TODO.md]() my priorities

-## 𝓒and𝖎-𝔇⍺𝑡𝑒 Operational Summary
+## 𝒞andꭵ-𝔇⍺𝑡𝑒 Operational Summary

 👋 I'm just starting to organize this for peer validation.
 🙏 Thank you for your time.
 Please checkout contribute or follow me on twitter, linkedin, whatever social media you happen to use.

-To help visualize the game-format and operation of 𝓒and𝖎-𝔇⍺𝑡𝑒 it is helpful to envision a game of telephone with an AI Large Language model in the center relaying answers between two parties
+To help visualize the game-format and operation of 𝒞andꭵ-𝔇⍺𝑡𝑒 it is helpful to envision a game of telephone with an AI Large Language model in the center relaying answers between two parties

 ```mermaid
 sequenceDiagram